sleinkaraman/TicTacToe/README.md

 ## Code Structure

-- main.c: This is the main file containing the implementation of the game.
+- `main.c`: This is the main file containing the implementation of the game.

 #### Key Functions